Lizaxtha/Aideea/README.md

 #Features of Aideea

--has secure firebase authentication
+- has secure firebase authentication
--Home page gives the bigger picture of all hobbies listed with preview of its own ideas -consists pin idea feature
+- Home page gives the bigger picture of all hobbies listed with preview of its own ideas
+- consists pin idea feature
--constellation view gives a visual view of your ideas twinkling.
+- constellation view gives a visual view of your ideas twinkling.
 The more the ideas, the more the stars.
 The more the hobbies, the more the constellations
--Bubble view and List view are two types of organized representation of your hobbies to read, edit, delete and save ideas.
+- Bubble view and List view are two types of organized representation of your hobbies to read, edit, delete and save ideas.

 # Technology used